dtjv/memowise/README.md

   $ deck-import -f math.md
 ```

 > The `bin/deck-import` utility is not installed globally.
-An npm script is provided and flags are passed to that script using `--`.
-> By default the utility loads decks on `docs/decks/`.
+An npm script is provided and flags are passed to that script using `--` followed by the flag (i.e. `npm run import -- -f math.md`).
+By default the utility loads decks from `docs/decks/`.

-#### Writing Flash Cards
+### Writing Flash Cards

 A deck of flashcards are written in one markdown file.